Patrickyyh/async-echo-server/README.md

    5. Since we are not sure which thread call the callback function, hence we need to add a lock on the queue to handle the race condition.
    6. Modify the logic of the `handle_read` and `handle_write`.
    7. issue still not resolved:
-      1. data/message fragmentation might happend inside the server
+      1. data/message fragmentatio or Packet sticking might happend inside the server

-# 3. version:2.1 update
+# 3. version:2.1 update: resolve the TCP packet sticking issue.
+   1. Packet Sticking
+   Packet sticking, often encountered in stream-based transport protocols like TCP, occurs when multiple messages sent consecutively by the sender are not adequately delimited, making it challenging for the receiver to distinguish message boundaries.
+Common strategies to handle this include:
+      1. Length-Prefixed Messaging: Prefixing each message with a field indicating its length, allowing the receiver to determine the exact length of each message.
+      2. Delimiter-Based Framing: Using special characters or strings as message delimiters, ensuring these delimiters do not occur within the messages themselves.
+      3. Fixed-Length Messages: Employing messages of a consistent, fixed length, which is suitable for formats where message lengths are predictable and uniform.
-   1. use TLV format msg Data
+   2. use TLV format msg Data
       1. `message.id` , `message.length`, `message content`
       2. we use 2 bytes to store the length of the message content
       3. So the total bytes of the message is length_of_message + 2 bytes
-   2. Create two share_ptrs to store the recv_msg_node and _recv_head_node
+   3. Create two share_ptrs to store the recv_msg_node and _recv_head_node
       1. `_recv_head_node` store the head-info which is the length of the bytes
       2. `_recv_msg_node` store the content of the msg
-   3. Test the server
+   4. Test the server
       1. Let the frequency of message sending from the client > frequency of acceptence of the message from the server
       2. We seperate the read and write operation of the client by putting them into the different thread.